 Association of International Credentials Evaluators (AICE)

-- English Proficiency - For admission to Suffolk County Community College, English proficiency must be demonstrated by meeting one of the following requirements:
+- English Proficiency - For admission to an associate degree program, English proficiency must be demonstrated by meeting one of the following requirements:

 - TOEFL Examination - a minimum score of 61 (internet-based), 173 (computerized-based) or 500 (paper-based)